Back to Wall Toilets

 Why choose a back to wall toilet?

-Although back to wall toilets have no cistern on show, the water for flushing them has to come from somewhere.
-Most often, it is hidden within a false wall known as a duct set.
+Although back to wall toilets, such as the RAK Origin, have no cistern on show, the water for flushing them has to come from somewhere.
+Most often, it is hidden within a false wall known as an IPS duct set.
 This conceals all the pipework and the cistern within.
 This creates what’s known as an integrated plumbing system (IPS).
 The panels, which conceal the cistern can be removed with a key or special tool, making maintenance simple, but protecting your washroom from vandalism and accidental damage.